bizzaro-jhunt/tsdp/HACKING.md

 and the latter can impact the longevity of a process that uses TSDP facilities.

+Memory tests also use [gremlin][gremlin] to ensure that we are properly handling errors from the memory allocation subsystem (malloc and friends).

 Memory tests live under `t/mem`.
 These tests can execute slowly, due to the necessary instrumentation for detecting memory errors.
 As such, these tests are not included in the standard `make check`